 Young children will start out by learning how to fret notes with the left hand, and how to pluck or strum the strings with their right hand.
 This will allow them to play simple, familiar songs on one string.
 Students will start learning to read music, and eventually learn how to play the common open guitar chords.
 Once students are more familiar with the guitar fretboard, they can start learning barre chords, moveable scales, and be introduced to music theory.
 Advanced students might decide to study classical guitar repertoire, rock or blues solos, or even jazz improvization.

-Adults wanting to learn how to play the guitar may find it beneficial to have a clear goal in mind when starting their lessons.
-Beginner students may wish to learn to play a few of their favorite songs, or an advanced player might like to develop a technical aspect of their guitar playing.
-Whatever the aim, our experienced teachers can help unlock the skills necessary to make those goals a reality.
-Learning and improving technique, co-ordination and theory can take time, but with regular lessons and practice, you will gradually start to see improvements in your guitar playing, and be well on your way to achieving your goals.
+At Musika, we highly recommend that students looking to learn to play the guitar do so with a clear goal in mind.
+Whether your goal is to learn to play your favorite tunes, learn to compose your own music, develop a new technique or just to play for fun, our experienced teachers can help you make those goals a reality!
+Learning, developing and improving technique, co-ordination and theory can take time.
+With regular lessons and plenty of practice, you will gradually start to see improvements in your guitar playing, and will be well on your way to achieving your goals.

 Students as young as 6 years old are welcome to start taking guitar lessons with our experienced guitar teachers at Musika.
 Students of such a young age will start learning simple melodies on the top strings of the guitar, as will play half-sized classical guitars with nylon strings.
 By age 7-8, students will start to learn more complex and challenging songs using chords.
 Around about the age of 10-12, many students express an interest in learning to play rock music using an electric guitar.
 By this stage, students are old enough to use a full sized guitar.